al6x/ib_api/readme.md

 # What it is

-**Simple and clean HTTP API** and Kotlin/Java API to Interactive Brokers.
+**Simple and clean REST/Java/Kotlin API** for Interactive Brokers.

 It will automatically connect and disconnect to running TWS UI and exposes its messy Evented API as **simple HTTP API**.

 For API docs see [IB.kt](https://github.com/alexeypetrushin/ib_api/blob/master/src/ib/ib.kt)

 # Notes